 Top Tips for a safe & fun night!

-- This year, Halloween is Thursday 31 October.
-Kids can start knocking on doors from 4pm, and most wrap up by 8pm when it gets dark.
+- Kids can start knocking on doors from 4pm, and most wrap up by 8pm when it gets dark.

 - Only knock on doors that have Halloween decorations or other signs that indicate the people in the house are happy to be approached by trick or treaters.
 Look out for cobwebs, an orange balloon or pumpkin… though some go all out with incredible Halloween displays!
 No decorations?
 Don’t knock.